GIULIOHHH/Backups/More stuff/English Nutrition.md

 	1. High fiber foods are more fillings, take longer to eat and have less calories.
 2. relieves constipation
 	1. increases stool size and softens it.
 Also helps if the stool is very watery
-3. Helps maintain bowel weight
+3. Helps maintain bowel health
 	1. Lowers the risk of hemorroids and diverticular disease (small pouches in the colon).
 Also lowers the risk of colorectal cancer.
 	2. this is because some fiber is fermentedd in the colon.
 4. lowers risk of heart disease and cancer